CornSnek/minesweeper_probability_calculator/README.md

 ## About
 I started to play Minesweeper, and I was interested in how Minesweeper Patterns are calculated as a safe number or a mine tile.
-This app was created in order to calculate the mine probabilities.
+This app was created in order to calculate the mine probabilities and understand the mathematics in calculating them.

 ## Zig Build
 This project currently uses Zig 0.14.0 to build the project.